larpGit/larpwright/README.md

 Props range from costumes to furniture or (boffer) weapons.
 They come with the following taxonomies.
 * **Prop Type**: You could order your props along the just mentioned categories of costume and furniture or what else makes sense for your larp.
 Prop types are hierarchical so that you can have an umbrella term, such as 'costume,' and sub-categories, such as 'pants' or 'gloves.'
 * **Trait**: Traits can be designations of use, for example, if a prop is symbolical, just for decorations, or fulfills a particular function (is linked to some rules).

+### Workshop Activities
+During the pre-workshop and debriefing, participants will take part in various activities that either guide them into the larp or out of the experience.
+This custom post type helps with setting up these activities, so that they can be used across workshops.
+This post type has the following taxonomies:
+* **Activity Category**: Categories can be used to differentiate between pre-larp and post-larp exercises, or to designate other differentiations, e.g., for safety or about rules.
+* **Activity Tag**: Tags function as quick notes to highlight, what kind of activity it is, e.g., a group activity, a difficult activity, or it's duration.

 ### Templates
 For all custom post types, you find a template among the reusable blocks.
 These are just suggestions for how you can use the plugin.
 Feel free to create your own templates fitting your larp.